top of page

 Preamble

-We, women from Asia, Africa, Caribbean, Europe, Latin America, Middle East, North America and Oceania, united in establishing a democratic, progressive, anti-imperialist, women’s movement in the 21st century that will contribute to the building of an anti-imperialist movement. hereby proclaim the formation of the International Women’s Alliance (IWA).
+We, women from Asia, Africa, the Caribbean, Europe, Latin America, North Africa & West Asia (formerly known as the Middle East), North America and Oceania, united in establishing a democratic, progressive, anti-imperialist, women’s movement in the 21st century, that will contribute to the building of an anti-imperialist movement, hereby proclaim the formation of the International Women’s Alliance (IWA).
+The Alliance shall exercise its leadership as an independent alliance of grassroots mass organizations of women, institutions, unions and individuals united to carry out and wage anti-imperialist struggles against neoliberalism, fascism, militarism and war.
+It shall not subsume itself to any political party, religious doctrine or other ….

-We believe that the intensified imperialist aggression against our peoples, our lives, and livelihood has resulted in the further exploitation and oppression of women.
+We believe that the intensified imperialist aggression against our peoples, our lives, and livelihood has furthered the exploitation and oppression of women and other oppressed genders.

 We believe that imperialism and its puppet states have been reversing many of the gains for which women before us have fought and died.